Social Icons

 Directed by Renny Harlin

-The Long Kiss Goodnight is a total waste of energy, enthusiasm and script.
-The movie lacked the needed punch and plot to make it matter.
-When I saw the movie at a younger age I was not bothered about plot, subplots and screenplay.
-Things like direction and performance did not matter and all that did matter was the number of explosions and gunshots the movie had to offer.
+The Long Kiss Goodnight is a total waste of energy, enthusiasm, and script.
+The movie lacks the punch and plot to make it matter.
+When I saw it at a younger age, I wasn’t bothered by things like plot, subplots, or screenplay.
+Back then, direction and performance didn’t matter—all that counted was the number of explosions and gunshots the movie had to offer.
+I’m glad those days are behind me.
+This movie for me as a child was like my first introduction into espionage.

-When you consider the amount of talent and money that went into making this movie all you will come to agree that it was just a colossal waste.
-Geena Davis was not at her best in the movie and her badass spy lady look was just an appalling sight.
+When you consider the amount of talent and money that went into making this movie, you’ll likely agree it was a colossal waste.
+Geena Davis wasn’t at her best here, and her “badass spy lady” look was just an appalling sight.

-The Long Kiss Goodnight was neither a commercial (in the box office) or a critical success, but over time the movie has had a lot of lip service especially in the 1990s.
-Talks were around of a possible sequel, but it just never left the ground.
+The Long Kiss Goodnight was neither a commercial success at the box office nor a critical darling.
+However, over time, the movie has gained a lot of lip service, especially in the 1990s.
+There were talks of a possible sequel, but it never got off the ground.

 0 comments: